Volunteer

 • Anywhere in Australia

-• 3 to 6 hours per week minimum
+• 3 to 6 hours per week minimum (between 7am and 7pm, 7 days a week)

 Support women from the comfort of your own home.
 Through phone calls, you’ll offer companionship, empathy and practical help to women who are feeling lonely, anxious or afraid.
 Your role is to listen, understand and offer genuine compassion.